carturoch/ex_uc/README.md

   - **Conversions**
     - Key as `<KIND_conversions>` using the same **kind** from the **alias** section.
     - Each conversion as a pair `key:conversion`, where **key** is an atom with the pattern `<UNIT_FROM>_to_<UNIT_TO>`, and **conversion** could be a _number_, or a _closure_, or an _atom_.
 Numeric conversions describe multiplication factors, and can be also used as `<B>_to_<A>: 1 / conversion` for a `<A>_to_<B>: factor` without explicit definition.
 When a factor is not enough, a _closure_ can be used as a simple formula.
 For special cases use an _atom_ to describe a function in module `Special`.

+### More Units

+PR with new units or more accurate conversions are welcome.

 ## Documentation